phildong/BehaviorTracking/README.md

 * **FreezeAnalysis_Calibration.ipynb** is used to find baseline fluctuation of pixel grayscale across time with no animal present.
 * **FreezeAnalysis_Individual.ipynb** is used to analyze a single video.
 Provides extensive visualization abilities.
 * **FreezeAnalysis_BatchProcess.ipynb** is used to batch process a set of videos and create output file with summary statistics for each video using user-defined bins.
-* **BehaviorTracking_Functions.py** contains functions used by ipynb files.
-This file is required to be in the same folder as ipynb files but does not need to be edited by the user.
+* **FreezeAnalysis_Functions.py** and **LocationTracking_Functions.py** contains functions used by ipynb files.
+These files are required to be in the same folder as ipynb files but do not need to be edited by the user.

 ## Installation and Package Requirements
-The iPython scripts included in this repository require the following packages to be installed in your Conda environment:
+The iPython scripts included in this repository require the following packages to be installed in your Conda environment.
+Although the package versions used are listed it is likely that latest releases of all will be fine to use:
 * python (3.6.5)
 * jupyter
 * imread